 Banu received her PhD in Information Systems from METU, Ankara, Turkey.
 She worked as an assistant professor of information management at Maastricht University and conducted post-doctoral research as a Marie Curie Fellow with the Business Informatics group of the VU Amsterdam.
 Before and during PhD, she worked as a consultant in the industry in the areas of business process management, software process improvement, and software development.
 She also worked as a software developer and project manager for simulation systems.

-Performance Indicators for Business Models(2022)
+Supporting the Definition of Key Performance Indicators for Business Models(2023)